-6 Moving controlled goods
+Moving controlled goods 6

 If you are moving controlled goods, additional information will be required on your Entry Summary Declaration.
-When moving goods that may require licences, authorisations, or certificates, you should check if your goods are subject to other requirements from other government agencies.
+When moving goods that may require licences, authorisations or certificates, you should check if your goods are subject to other requirements from other government agencies.
 For more information on moving controlled goods, visit the Guidance on controlled goods and the Online Tariff Tool on NICTA.

-If you are moving controlled goods under the TSS Simplified Journey, you may need to declare additional information at the Entry Summary Declaration stage as TSS will use information from the Entry Summary Declaration to create a Simplified Frontier Declaration (if applicable).
+If you are moving controlled goods under the TSS Simplified Journey, you may need to declare additional information at the Entry Summary Declaration stage, as TSS will use information from the Entry Summary Declaration to create a Simplified Frontier Declaration (if applicable).

-You must declare the goods as controlled in TSS to generate the Simplified Frontier Declaration, declaring any licence, authorisation, or certificates at the Entry Summary Declaration item level.
+You must declare the goods as controlled in TSS to generate the Simplified Frontier Declaration, declaring any licence, authorisation or certificates at the Entry Summary Declaration item level.

 When the Entry Summary Declaration or Simplified Frontier Declaration is submitted, TSS will validate the submission to ensure all required data and document references are present.
 The TSS Portal will generate an error message outlining any missing information so users can correct the entry before submission.
-Once the Entry Summary Declaration / Simplified Frontier Declaration is completed correctly, the TSS Portal will accept the submission and generate the required MRNs.
+An error message will also be present on the ENS Header section of the TSS Portal if any declarations within the consignment are not authorised to move, or if a GMR cannot be checked in at the port.
+Once the Entry Summary Declaration / Simplified Frontier Declaration is completed correctly, and all error messages have been addressed, the TSS Portal will accept the submission and generate the required MRNs.

 Note that full details are required for controlled goods at the item level.
-For standard goods this detail is not required unless they are part of a mixed consignment with controlled goods.
+For standard goods this detail is not required, unless they are part of a mixed consignment with controlled goods.
 For mixed consignments it is necessary to submit full item-level data for all goods in the consignment, including any standard goods.